 Why do we need to verify records?

 It makes good business risk management to include record verification as part of daily operations.
 Depending on where you are located, verifying your records may be a legal requirement.
-For example, the FDA regulation on cGMP, Hazard Analysis, and Risk-based Preventive Controls for Human Food requires certain records to be verified within 7 working days after the record was created.
+For example, the FDA regulation on cGMP, Hazard Analysis, and Risk-based Preventive Controls for Human Food require certain records to be verified within 7 working days after the record was created.

 If your food business has HACCP certification from a third-party certification program, you will also be required to verify HACCP and food safety records.